-The proposed Phefumula Emoyeni One Grid site is located approximately 16 km north of Ermelo in the Msukaligwa Local Municipality and Gert Sibande District Municipality, in Mpumalanga Province, South Africa (Figure 1-1).
-The entire Grid site was regarded as the 'study area' for this specialist assessment.
+The proposed Phefumula Emoyeni One WEF (and Grid) site is located approximately 16 km north of Ermelo in the Msukaligwa Local Municipality and Gert Sibande District Municipality, in Mpumalanga Province, South Africa (Figure 1-1).
+The entire WEF site was regarded as the 'study area' for the specialist assessments that was used to compile this report.